prataprc/prataprc.github.io/_posts/2015-01-17-compute-machines.md

 about designing a fast [ISA][ISA-link] and efficient way to move data between memory and processor.

-[RISC][RISC-link] - did show us on how to pack a processor efficiently and make it fast via pipe-lining, branch prediction et al..
+[RISC][RISC-link] - did show us how to pack a processor efficiently and make it fast via pipe-lining, branch prediction et al..

 Btw, processor got faster while memory lagged behind.